open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 * The `exporter` to use, which is a `MetricExporter` instance.
 * The default output `aggregation` (optional), a function of instrument kind.
 If not configured, the [default aggregation](#default-aggregation) SHOULD be used.
 * The default output `temporality` (optional), a function of instrument kind.
 If not configured, the Cumulative temporality SHOULD be used.
-* The default aggregation cardinality limit to use, a function of instrument kind.
+* **Status**: [Experimental](../document-status.md) - The default aggregation cardinality limit to use, a function of instrument kind.
 If not configured, a default value of 2000 SHOULD be used.

 The [MetricReader.Collect](#collect) method allows general-purpose `MetricExporter` instances to explicitly initiate collection, commonly